 Since his untimely death in April 2017, critical acclaim is on-going and ever-increasing.
 Books and monographs continue to be published posthumously, featuring interviews/quotes (see publications), and public acquisitions and major museum exhibitions continue.
 In 2018, Romsey Abbey purchased and permanently installed his diptych St Ethelflaeda.
 This powerful and controversial diptych portrays the historic Grade 1 listed abbey’s tenth-century abbess, re-entering the abbey reading by the light of her hands.

 In late 2019 a major three-month museum retrospective exhibition CHRIS GOLLON: Beyond the Horizon opened at Huddersfield Art Gallery, focusing on Gollon’s music-related works.
 This show included the UK premiere of a new film installation FIREWALL, a collaboration with the Sleaford Mods (see Exhibitions).
-In 2021, Eleanor McEvoy's new album 'Gimme Some Wine' will be released, the title track being the song she wrote that was both inspired by a Chris Gollon painting, and dediacted to him.
-On the cover will be the last painting Chris painted in response to the song.
+In 2021, Eleanor McEvoy's new album 'Gimme Some Wine' was released, the title track being the song she wrote that was both inspired by a Chris Gollon painting, and dedicated to him.
+On the cover is the last painting Chris painted in response to the song.

 *David Tregunna, Director, IAP Fine Art, was a longstanding friend of the artist, as well as his gallerist for over 25 years, and is a leading expert in his work.
-He recently helped the makers of the new documentary 'CHRIS GOLLON: Life in Paint' (85mins), which was premiered at the Barbican in late 2024, and which travels to New York in May 2025.
+He recently helped the makers of the new documentary 'CHRIS GOLLON: Life in Paint' (85mins), which was premiered at the Barbican in late 2024, and subsequently successfully shown in New York, in May 2025.